umbralcalc/umbralcalc.github.io/_posts/bants.md

 \end{align}
 $$

-### `'KM-G'`: a simple Gaussian model with $k$-means clustering compression
+### 'KM-G': a simple Gaussian model with $k$-means clustering compression

 Let us now consider an alternative method to perform the compression $x_t, x_{t-1}, \dots \rightarrow m_t$.
-In particular, the method we shall choose for the compression in this case is [$k$-means clustering with dynamic time warping](https://tslearn.readthedocs.io/en/stable/user_guide/clustering.html#k-means-and-dynamic-time-warping).
+In particular, the method we shall choose for the compression in this case is [$k$-means clustering with dynamic time warping](https://tslearn.readthedocs.io/en/stable/user_guide/clustering.html#k-means-and-dynamic-time-warping) (implemented using the brilliant tslearn package [@JMLR:v21:20-091]).
 The graph below illustrates the structure of this alternative graphical model, where, once again, the shaded nodes are observed at time $t$.

 <img src="../assets/bants/KMG.png" width="500"/>